myPOS blog Tips

 A comprehensive guide to cross border fees for merchants

-Whether you sell to an international clientele online or you sell your wares in a touristy area to which many tourists flock, as a merchant, it’s important to be aware of some fees that will (and we emphasise will and not may) arise because of transactions accepted with foreign cards.
+Whether you sell to an international clientele online or in a touristy area to which many tourists flock, as a merchant, it’s important to be aware of some fees that will (and we emphasise will and not may) arise because of transactions accepted with foreign cards.

 In particular, we’re referring to cross-border fees.
-But what are they and why are they charged?
-Find out more by reading below.
+But what are they, and why are they charged?
+Read below to find out more.

 What is a cross-border fee?